Share

 About the Materials: Lambswool

 The Lanam Shop is truly fortunate to have a dedicated and informed customer base.
 Over time, customers have asked questions, shared knowledge and experiences, and helped shape our seasonal collections with their feedback.
 We have found that the more we can share with our customers about the exceptional materials, remarkable craftsmanship, and pertinent characteristics of all our garments, a natural distinction between our products and others emerges.
 Moreover, we wish to share this knowledge with anyone merely interested in the materials and time-honored techniques used to bring to life our garments.
-We want to dedicate some time to our extensive selection of men’s Lambswool sweaters and women’s lambswool sweaters.
+We want to dedicate some time to our extensive selection of men’s lambswool sweaters and women’s lambswool sweaters.

 What is Lambswool?

-By definition lambswool comes from the first clipping of young lambs no older than seven months of age.
+By definition, lambswool comes from the first clipping of young lambs no older than seven months of age.
 The classification “lambswool” is a federally protected classification, honored by many governments and trade organizations around the world.
-The wool industry in New Zealand, Australia, England, Scotland, and the United States take this definition very seriously, as they are some of the largest producers of lambswool.
+The wool industry in New Zealand, Australia, England, Scotland, and the United States takes this definition very seriously, as they are some of the largest producers of lambswool.
 While lambswool is a classification of a type of wool, it is not restricted to any particular variety or species of sheep; all lambs can produce lambswool, so long as the fiber is clipped prior to becoming seven-months-old.
-Manufacturers with dubious intentions, located in less-strict countries, often miss represent the purity of the material and might even use inferior fiber (guard hair, not inner hairs) to manufacture poor quality imitations.
-While cheaper, they are not true lambswool and will not possess the desirable properties of a lambswool sweater.
+Manufacturers with dubious intentions, located in less-strict countries, often misrepresent the purity of the material and might even use inferior fiber (guard hair, not inner hairs) to manufacture poor quality imitations.
+While cheaper, they are not true lambswool and will not possess the desirable properties of a quality soft lambswool sweater.

 Lambswool is finer in consistency and slightly shorter in length than that collected from adult sheep.
 Placing an exact micron count on lambswool is difficult but typically it is between 21.5–15 microns.
 All wool is graded on a fineness scale, which is illustrated below.
 Lambswool cannot exceed 55mm in length.

-Micron Diameter (µm) |
+Wool Grade | Micron Diameter (µm) |

-Traditional Lambswool |
+Traditional Lambswool | 19.6–21.5 |

-Fine |
+Fine | 18.6–19.5 |

-Super Fine |
+Super Fine | 15–18.5 |

-Less than 15 |
+Ultra Fine | Less than 15 |

 Where is Lambswool from?

 Lambswool can come from any place where there are young lambs.
-Traditionally, lambswool comes from New Zealand and Australia and recently there has been a decline in English and Scottish Lambswool available on the market.
-American ranchers produce small amounts of lambswool but it is generally not as highly esteemed as New Zealand or Scottish lambswool.
+Traditionally, lambswool comes from New Zealand and Australia, and recently there has been a decline in English and Scottish lambswool available on the market.
+American ranchers produce small amounts of lambswool, but it is generally not as highly esteemed as New Zealand or Scottish lambswool.

 How does Lambswool differ from “similar” materials?